joshualande/joshualande.github.io/_posts/2014-08-14-filters-joins-aggregations.md

 ## The JOIN Operator in SQL

-Because our data is spread across three tables, it is cubmersome and error-prone to have to run multiple queries to find the information we want.
+Because our data is spread across three tables, it is cumbersome and error-prone to have to run multiple queries to find the information we want.
 We can avoid this by joining the tables together.